microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicetemplate-delete-owners.md

 ## Response

 If successful, this method returns a `204 No Content` response code.
-It does not return anything in the response body.
-If the caller is not owner of the `deviceTemplate`, this method returns `403`.
+It doesn't return anything in the response body.
+Device templates can't be deleted until all linked devices are removed; otherwise, this method returns a `400 Bad Request` response code.
+If the caller isn't the owner of the device template, this method returns a `403 Forbidden` response code.

 For more information, see [Microsoft Graph error responses and resource types](/graph/errors).

-> **Note:** DeviceTemplates cannot be deleted until all linked devices are deleted.
-Failure to do so will result in a `400` response.

 ## Examples